NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If HeatingDesignTemperature not provided, the 99% heating design temperature is obtained from the DESIGN CONDITIONS header section inside the EPW weather file.
          If not available in the EPW header, it is calculated from the 8760 hourly temperatures in the EPW.
   .. [#] If CoolingDesignTemperature not provided, the 1% cooling design temperature is obtained from the DESIGN CONDITIONS header section inside the EPW weather file.
          If not available in the EPW header, it is calculated from the 8760 hourly temperatures in the EPW.
+  .. [#] DailyTemperatureRange choices are "low", "medium", or "high".
+  .. [#] If DailyTemperatureRange not provided, the cooling drybulb temperature range is obtained from the DESIGN CONDITIONS header section inside the EPW weather file.
+         If not available in the EPW header, it is calculated from the 8760 hourly temperatures in the EPW.
   .. [#] Any heating setpoint other than 70F is not in compliance with Manual J.
   .. [#] Any cooling setpoint other than 75F is not in compliance with Manual J.